waitinfuture/emapreduce/intl.en-US/User Guide/Job/Hadoop MapReduce job configuration.md

     **Note:** You can also create subfolder, rename folder, and delete folder by right-clicking on the folder.

-8. Fill in the **Content**box with command line parameters to be provided to submit this job.
-Please note that content to be filled in this option box shall be started with the first parameter after hadoop jar.
-That is to say, in the option box, the address for jar to be provided to run this job shall be first followed by \[MainClass\], and you can provide other command line parameters themselves.
+8. Fill in the **Content** field with command line parameters to be provided to submit this job.
+Please note that content to be filled in this **Content** field shall be started with the first parameter after hadoop jar.
+That is to say, in the content box, the address for jar to be provided to run this job shall be first followed by \[MainClass\], and you can provide other command line parameters themselves.

     For instance, you want to submit a Hadoop sleep job which doesn't write/read any date, then this job will succeed only by submitting mapper reducer tasks to the cluster and waiting for each task to sleep for a while.
 In Hadoop \(e.g. hadoop-2.6.0\), this job is packaged in hadoop-mapreduce-client-jobclient-2.6.0-tests.jar of the Hadoop release version.
 If this job is submitted from the command line, the command will be: